This page contains affiliate links. Please read our disclosure for more info.

 We visited from San Diego, but it’s best to stay close by if you can.

-If you stay in one of the onsite Disneyland hotels you’ll benefit from Extra Magic Hours on certain days and be able to enter the park one hour earlier than everyone else (this benefit is currently suspended).
+If you stay in one of the onsite Disneyland hotels you’ll benefit from Early Entry and be able to enter the parks 30 minutes earlier than everyone else.

 The downside is they are much more expensive than off-site hotels.